flux-framework/flux-core/doc/man3/flux_recv.rst

 ===========

-:func:`flux_recv` receives a message using the Flux Message broker, previously opened with :man3:`flux_open` on handle *h*.
+:func:`flux_recv` receives a message using the Flux Message broker, previously opened with :man3:`flux_open` on handle :var:`h`.
 The message should eventually be destroyed with :man3:`flux_msg_destroy`.

-*match* is a message match structure which limits which messages can be received.
+:var:`match` is a message match structure which limits which messages can be received.

 ::